 Why 25?
 Because less won’t cut it.
 With 5 or even 10, you can still write headlines following the same idea as the first.
 But crafting 25 means you have to get creative.
 And this is what is going to make the difference: Think different, to find the last 5 to make the 25.

 Here are some hints from Upworthy you should consider while crafting your headlines:

 - Don’t say it all in the headline

 - Don’t be shrill

 Once you have your 25 headlines, choose your favorite 5.
 Wait a day, sleep on it and take another look at the 5 headlines.
 Pick one.
 In the beginning, you might even try all of these for the same article in tweets.
 Use Buffer for the tweeting and they will tell you which one worked best.
 Be careful with the results: Different times for the tweets or other factors might influence the results.
 But it still gives a first impression.

 Upworthy is writing headlines for news.
 But the process works for bloggers as well.
 But bloggers may even have an advantage: To help you with coming up with good ideas for your 25 headlines, you can profit from some of the most experienced bloggers.
-Because there is a pattern to what works and what does not.
+Because there is a pattern of what works and what does not.
 Some types of headlines seem to resonate better with a social audience than others.
 Jeff Bullas, for instance, analyzed which kinds of headlines work best for his blog.
 Here is his list of types of headlines, which work best on his blog:

 - Lists – you all know list posts, don’t you?

 - How-tos – like “How to craft better headlines.”